PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 * **Run tests frequently for continual feedback.** If we edit a single section of code and discover a new test failure, then we know that the problem is related to that section of code.
-If we edit 97 sections of code before running tests, then we will have a much harder time isolating the problematic section of code.
+If we edit a hundred sections of code before in between tests, then we will have a much harder time isolating the problematic section of code.

 * **Write code that is easy to test.** It is easier to test short functions that do one thing than long functions that do many things.